Go Back

 Red Cabbage Slaw Recipe

-A vibrant and easy Red Cabbage Slaw made with a light, zesty dressing — no mayo needed!
-Great for tacos, pulled pork, grilled meats, and fresh summer meals.
-Vegan and gluten-free.
+A vibrant and easy red cabbage slaw made with a light, tangy dressing, no mayo needed.
+Great for tacos, pulled pork, grilled meats, and summer cookouts.
+Naturally vegan and gluten-free.

 Prep Time15 minutes